-In the following section calculated air velocities are visualized using multiple slices located in the simulated volume.
-The slices' location can be seen in the figure below: horizontal section view (HV), transverse section view (TV), longitudinal section view (LV), inclined section view (IV), air velocity diagram (D1) and probe(s) (P).
+In the following section, calculated air velocities are visualized using multiple slices located in the simulated volume.
+The slices' location can be seen in the figure below: transverse section view (TV), longitudinal section view (LV), air velocity diagram (D).
 The occupied zone, from floor to 1.8 m above floor level, is indicated using a red line in images where this is relevant.